twinfoundation/framework/packages/web/docs/reference/interfaces/IJwtPayload.md

 # Interface: IJwtPayload

-The fields in a JWT payload.
+The fields in a JSON Web Token payload.

 ## Indexable